chicagopcdc/RedcapCdmExport/README.md

 1. `CreateAnonymizedIds.py`
 2. `NblChemotherapeutics.py`

 The first script performs two tasks.
 First, it generates UUIDs and imports these into REDCap in the `anonymized_id` field.
-Each time the script is run, a new set of `anonymized_id` values is created and written to REDCap.
+Each time the script is run, `anonymized_id` values will be created and written to REDCap for any records where `anonymized_id` has a null value.
 Second, the script outputs an identity mapping file containing two fields: `anonymized_id` and `cog_id`.
 This mapping file may then be used to support honest brokering through the COG who can lookup USI values from the `cog_id` values and produce a separate mapping file with `anonymized_id` and USI values that are suitable for linking data sets.

 The second script outputs a de-identified csv treatment file containing anonymized_id, the name of the medication ordered, the order status, and the age in days when the order was placed.